Martian Memorandum: Gameplay

 Unlike the more experimental Mean Streets, Martian Memorandum adheres to the genre conventions of the point-and-click adventure game.
 The gameplay style is based on interrogations, gathering information which "unlocks" new destinations and interrogation options.
 A verb bar at the bottom of the screen allows players to select different ways to interact with their environment.
 Certain objects can be collected, placed in an inventory and then used at a later point in time.
 It also introduced dialog trees to the series.
 Conversations feature voice and small video clips, elements that were greatly expanded in later games in the series.
 The game is notable for its increased use of digitized human voices and digital "video" of human actors, playable even through a PC's internal speaker.

 Reception

 Dragon gave the game 3 out of 5 stars.
 Computer Gaming World in 1992 praised the audio and digitized animation, and concluded that "Martian Memorandum produces hours of enjoyment [and] provides a tremendous challenge".
 That year the magazine named it one of the year's top four adventure games.

+Sales

+As of July 1992, the game had sold approximately 85,000 copies.